Why the mom of a child with a facial deformity fought to take down just one cruel tweet

 Weaver is a founder of Advocates for Medically Fragile Kids, an organization that strives to preserve the rights of children like Sophia.
 She is also on the founder's council for the United States of Care, a non-profit that fights for accessible, affordable solutions for health care.

-In her public appearances, Weaver tries to clear people's misconceptions about Medicare and educate them about its importance to people with disabilities and preexisting conditions.
+In her public appearances, Weaver tries to clear people's misconceptions about Medicaid and educate them about its importance to people with disabilities and preexisting conditions.

 What's driving her is simple.